What makes a newsworthy story?

 6. Target Audience

-• Can you capture it in a headline of 10-15 words?
+• Can you capture your story in a headline that’s 10-15 words?

-• Can you explain why it’s newsworthy in one paragraph and back it up with evidence?
+• Can you explain why it’s a newsworthy story in a short paragraph with solid evidence to back it up?

 If you’d like to know who the traditional media are vs the new media or how to find relevant journalists to share company news with then check out our Startup School series.